richardagilecoach/richardagilecoach.github.io/_posts/2021-03-15-ive-failed-heres-why-you-should-do-too.md

 ---
 layout: post
 title: I've FAILED!
-Here's why you should too.
+Here's why you should too
 ---

 ## What went wrong then Richard?